yugabyte/platform-go-client/docs/UniverseInformationApi.md

 > UniverseResourceDetails GetUniverseCost(ctx, cUUID, uniUUID).Execute()

-Deprecated since YBA version 2.20.0.0(use /universe_resources).
-Get a cost estimate for a universe.
+Get a cost estimate for a universe - deprecated

 ### Example